Stuycs-K/final-project-10-d-angelo-vincent-jha-lana/WORKLOG.md

 ### 5/23

 Today I tested the functions I coded yesterday and fixed syntax/logic issues including 2D arrays, lists, and strings.
 I also started the second half of the decoder, which utilizes a polybius square, represented by a 2D array, and the first key.

+### 5/24

+Today I finished decode.
+I fixed my issues with the 2D array and instead used a 1D array to represent the polybius square.
+I did the second half of the decoder with the first key and the code can now succesfully return the original message.